Special $L$-values of certain CM weight three Hecke eigenforms: Hypergeometric functions

-We record some of the key algebraic transformation properties of hypergeometric functions that will be essential for the rest of the paper.
-We emphasize that the arguments on the both hand-sides of the identities have absolute value less than $1$.
+We record some algebraic transformation of hypergeometric functions.
+We emphasize that the arguments on the both hand-sides of the identities are on a certain range.
 Similar identities can be obtained through the analytic continuations of the solutions of the corresponding $HDE$'s.

 {\bf Pfaff transformations}:

 {\bf Kummer quadratic transformations}:

 {\bf Bailey cubic transformations}: